 Like It?
 Clip It and Add It!

 A color folder is simply a three-ring binder (or maybe even a manila folder) that you fill with every magazine clipping, color chip and store ad that catches your eye.
 If you find a faucet you really like in a Sunday Flyer–and if you’ve got a bathroom project coming up in the next few months–clip it out and toss it in the folder.
 If you find a room scenario in a magazine–a great color combination on the walls–cut it out and put it in the folder.
 If you find a paint color that you fall in love with in the hardware store while you’re picking up nails for another project, throw it in the folder.
+Even if it’s just a photo with colors you can take your eyes off, put it in the folder.

 Do a Little Pruning From Time to Time